 Assisting in preparation and hosting of week-long summer workshop for the student and teacher ensemble of the CPS Shakespeare! program

 Teacher Resource Center material management, acquisition and accessioning

 The Education Intern will be assigned a supervisor to provide training and support throughout the internship.
-Regular check-ins will occur throughout the duration of the internship to ensure that the experience is aligned with the student's goals and expectations.
-The student will also be invited, along with CST's other summer interns, to take part in a series of discussions with key leadership at the Theater.
-Past topics have included problem solving in an arts organization, leveraging your internship and creating an artistic season.
+Regular check-ins will occur throughout the duration of the internship to ensure that the experience is aligned with the student’s goals and expectations.
+The student will also be invited, along with CST’s other summer interns, to take part in a series of discussions with key leadership at the Theater.
+Past topics have included problem solving in an arts organisation, leveraging your internship, professionalism in theater, and creating an artistic season.